DESI Strong Lens Foundry IV: Spectroscopic Confirmation of DESI Lens Candidates with VLT/MUSE: Data Reduction

 We obtained the positions and magnitudes of both the lensing galaxies and the lensed source images by cross-matching their locations in the MUSE field with sources listed in the DESI Legacy Imaging Surveys.
 The astrometric and photometric information was taken directly from the DESI Legacy Survey catalogs, providing DESI $g$, $r$, $i$, and $z$-band magnitudes and accurate celestial coordinates.
 Instead of performing independent photometric calibration on the MUSE data, these catalog values were used to construct the photometric catalogs for our sample of gravitational lens systems and are given in Table~\ref{tab:sourcespositions}.

 To analyze the spectral properties, we extracted integrated 1D spectra of the lens and the multiple images of the background source directly from the MUSE data cubes.
 Spectra were extracted using circular apertures, or lists of manually selected spaxels for non circular targets (e.g., lensed arcs), and were averaged within each aperture.
 For manual selection of the spaxels we used a self-written python tool, which displays an flux-average 2D image of the MUSE 3D data cube and prints tuples of the (x,y) coordinates of the selected spaxels.
+Figure~\ref{fig:countourexample} shows an example of the circular apertures, and manually selected spaxels for a lensed arc.}

-The averaged spectra were visually inspected, and redshifts for both the lens and the source components were determined through manual identification of prominent emission and absorption features in the extracted spectra.
-Sometimes the spectral features do not all match one exact redshift, and therefore, the number of decimal places for the redshifts in Table~\ref{tab:sourcespositions} is a reflection of the small range of variation.
+The averaged spectra were visually inspected, and initial redshifts for both the lens and the source components were determined through manual identification of prominent emission and absorption features in the extracted spectra.

+Thereafter, redshifts were determined by fitting Gaussian models to prominent spectral features in each observed spectrum.
+The spectra were lightly smoothed using a Savitzky--Golay filter and we then performed least-squares fitting using \texttt{curve\_fit} \citep{2020SciPy-NMeth}, adopting an initial redshift guess from our visual determination and modeling key emission or absorption features with Gaussian profiles tied to their rest-frame wavelengths.

+For most sources we focused on the Ca H\&K absorption lines or the [O\,II] $\lambda\lambda3726,3729$ doublet, fitting it with a two-component Gaussian model with a shared redshift parameter.
+For some spectra, alternative features (e.g., C\,IV, C\,III], Mg\,II, or Ly$\alpha$) were used in an analogous manner, depending on wavelength coverage and redshift.
+The best-fit redshift and its statistical uncertainty were obtained from the covariance matrix of the fit, and the resulting redshifts were visually inspected by overplotting the fitted model on the data.

 Moreover, we adopt a quality flag, $Q_z$, for the determined redshifts.
-For spectra with robust redshift determination and unambiguous spectral features we assign `1' = Robust --- this is the case for the vast majority of the spectra.
-A few spectra have a quality flag of `2' = Probable or `3' = Possible.
+The quality flag is determined from the visual inspection of the spectra.
+For spectra with clearly recognizable and unambiguous spectral features we assign `1' = Robust --- this is the case for the vast majority of the spectra.
+A few spectra have a quality flag of `2' = Probable (in that case there are spectral features recognizable, but the signal-to-noise ratio may be low and the features may not be unambiguous) or `3' = Possible (in that case the signal-to-noise ratio is usually too low to fit the features with gaussian models, but there are some weak features to estimate a rough redshift).